-At a basic level, both are insurance programs with people for Medicare.
-There are very big differences between Medigap Insurance vs. Medicare Advantage plans, although both are options for people with Medicare.
-On a technical level, only Medigap plans are truly supplemental – but Advantage does provide extra benefits for those in Medicare.
+Comparing Medigap Insurance vs. Medicare Advantage plans is an important step for those looking for supplemental coverage.
+At a basic level, both are insurance programs for those enrolled in Medicare.
+On a technical level, only Medigap plans are truly supplemental – but Advantage plans provide extra benefits for those with Medicare.

 Breaking things down further requires knowing a bit more about the plans.
 Medigap insurance is private insurance, and it can help you to cover some of the expenses not covered by Medicare – including some of your Part B costs.
 There are ten types of policies, but they’re actually standard between providers.